olivergondza/olivergondza.github.io/_posts/2016-02-05-dumpling-modularized.md

 #### How to migrate?

-The odds are the application depends on classes that was kept in the core module.
+The odds are your application depends on classes that ware kept in the core module.
 The core module will have the same artifactId as the Dumpling 1.0 so no change is needed.
-Clients that depend on groovy interoperability will need to use `dumpling-groovy-api` artifact.
-In case of dependency on what is now part of the CLI module, it still can be possible to declare it as dependency, though this use case is not unsupported.
+Clients that depend on groovy interoperability will need to add `dumpling-groovy-api` artifact.
+In case of dependency on classes that are now part of the CLI module, it still may be possible to consume it as a dependency, though this use case is now unsupported.